Haidra-Org/AI-Horde/README_StableHorde.md

 ## Specifying servers

 You can optionally specify only specific servers to generate for you.
 Grab one or more server IDs from `/servers` and then send it with your payload as a list in the "servers" arg.
-Your generation will only be fulfiled by servers with the specified IDs
+Your generation will only be fulfilled by servers with the specified IDs

 # Joining the horde